oxblixxx/socks-web-shop-deployment/jenkins-pipeline/web/readme.md

-This is a website that will be deployed, then mapped to a subdomain.
+This is a dockerized website that will be deployed, then mapped to a subdomain.